 - Navigation is by Phone Compatible GPS Tracks

 - Fuel Stops will be at approximately 80 miles at fuel stations where you can also purchase food and beverages.

-The X-Roads of the Rockies Dual Sport, Singletrack & ADV routes are self-guided.
+The X-Roads of the Rockies Dual Sport, Singletrack & ADV in Buena Vista and the Trailrides the routes are self-guided.

 We do not provide guides.

 - Hazards DO exist on our routes, such as downed trees, washouts, rocks, etc. and will NOT be marked in any fashion.
 All routes are publicly-accessible, so you may encounter other riders and traffic.

 - Riders need to use caution and common sense at all times and stay to the right when possible, particularly around blind turns.

 - Remember vehicles heading uphill have the right-of-way.

 - We discourage you from riding alone and encourage everyone to use the buddy system and pair up with at least one other rider so that you can look after each other.